uditalias/injex/website/docs/runtimes-create.md

 ## Exporting a runtime

-For consistency, export your runtime container you created in the `injex.ts` file under the name `Injex`.
+For consistency, export the runtime container you created in the `injex.ts` file under the name `Injex`.

 As an example, this is how the Node and Webpack runtimes are imported: